You are on: darsys.com

 hot.
 I would suggest spring or fall.
 Winter is probably too cold for most

-people, especially since it will also be wet.
+people, especially since it will also be quite wet.
+Still, it's my favourite

 I have deliberately left off accommodation recommendations